 No doubt about it.
-John L. Casper was a smooth operator, described as “a neatly dressed, slender man with sharp black eyes and a great talker.”
+John L. Casper was a smooth operator, described as a"neatly dressed man with sharp black eyes and a great talker."
 With those attributes he built a mail order whiskey business worth millions, only to find himself chased from state to state by the forces of Prohibition.

 The Casper story begins in North Carolina when his grandfather set up a still on his farm outside Winston-Salem about 1861.
 He produced whiskey largely for family use.
 In 1865 his son, John C., returned from four years in the Confederate Army.
 The two expanded the distillery and sold their product locally for several decades, during which the son assumed management of the distillery.

 The third generation of whiskey-making Caspers was our John L., seen here in a much enlarged photo wearing a bowler hat.
 After serving an apprenticeship with his father, during which his merchandising genius began to be evident, this Casper eventually took over the operation in the late 1890s.

 In a promotional brochure he wrote to attract investors, John Casper described his key concept: Sell liquor directly to consumers by mail order.
 He wrote: “I started without the aid of capital -- worked night and day -- kept the customers gained, and month after month added new names to my list.
 After plodding this way from year to year I found myself worth several thousand dollars and calculated I could never expect to amass much unless I resorted to the businesslike mode of advertising.”

 Casper’s pitch to potential stockholders worked.
 With the help of friends and his own resources, he capitalized and incorporated a business he called “The Casper Company” and named himself president and chief operating officer.
 From his family and through purchases Casper reportedly started with about a dozen stills.
 More importantly he was able to negotiate successfully with 21 other distillers in Yadkin and Davie County to take their entire production.